bradgwest/paap/write/paper.md

 of artists and genres throughout the clusters, respectively.
-It's apparent from these figures that the clustering does not strictly follow artist or genre differences as all categories appear to be distributed across two or more clusters, for both the $3$ and $8$ clsuter solutions.
+It's apparent from these figures that the clustering does not strictly follow artist or genre differences as all categories appear to be distributed across two or more clusters, for both the $3$ and $8$ cluster solutions.
 On some level this is surprising.
 Works are categorized in genres due to their shared stylistic characteristics.
 These stylistic distinctions are taken to be artistically meaningful so we might expect clusters generated by DCEC to reflect genre differences.
 Take,